TraderXylioner/MultiRequest/README.md

 ### create task

-task is an abstract object that receiving a list of requests
+task is an abstract object that receiving a list of requests.

 ``` python
 from MultiRequest.types import Task